Medical volunteerism: Ethics

+Types of volunteer work

+While often seen in the context of volunteer physicians and nurses, the term can also cover the case of volunteers for clinical trials that are motivated by non-financial gains.

-Dental Volunteering
+Dental volunteering

 Volunteering in the context of providing dental care is dental volunteering.
 Volunteering in international healthcare facilities is gaining popularity.
 Volunteer efforts in dentistry are widespread in the underdeveloped world.
 The World Dental Federation (Federation Dentaire Internationale, FDI) has defined the term Dental Volunteer as "A qualified and registered/licensed dentist who provides time and work free of charge".
 Typical dental volunteering workforce includes, Dentist/ Dental Surgeons, Dental Specialists, Dental Hygienists, Dental and Hygienist students.
 The factors that encourage the desire to involve in voluntary care include a desire to give back to the community, a desire to be more understanding of patients' needs, and a desire to feel fulfilled in their work.
 Volunteers' have expressed reasons for giving their time and energy range from altruism and the desire to 'help others' to spiritual and career advancement.
-It's clear that not all dental professionals feel the same way about giving back to the community.
+It is clear that not all dental professionals feel the same way about giving back to the community.

-Dental Volunteering has a potential of making a substantial contribution for the global oral health.
+Dental volunteering has a potential of making a substantial contribution for the global oral health.
 Significant opportunity for fresh experiences are afforded to individuals in volunteer work.
 They enable participants to respect various cultures and ways of life while making a constructive contribution to the target community, whether that group is domestic or international.
-Dental Volunteers play a crucial role in providing dental treatment to patients at community health centers.
+Dental volunteers play a crucial role in providing dental treatment to patients at community health centers.
 Considering that paid medical staff availability and willingness to serve cannot be assured, sustained reliance on volunteers presents significant difficulties.
-In some states of the United States have implemented a mechanism for volunteering in exchange for continuing education credits.
-It has been help underprivileged communities, however the reports have indicated that it hasn’t fixed the problem of limited access to care.
+Some states of the United States have implemented a mechanism for volunteering in exchange for continuing education credits.
+It has been help underprivileged communities, however the reports have indicated that it has not fixed the problem of limited access to care.
 Earning continuing education credits for volunteering is generally viewed as a positive development.